Am I too Intelligent to Date?

 If you are calling it 'standards' instead of 'fear', you are confusing discernment with detachment.

 Being smart does not make you special in dating.
 It makes you capable of learning faster, but only if you choose to.
 Avoidance is still avoidance.
 You are likely avoiding what you need to change in yourself to date and to have an extraordinary love.
 You don’t need a more competent partner.
 You need better relational habits.
 Those skills and habits are not preloaded at birth.
 You discover them through your experiences.
-If you don’t have a lot of experience in romance, or too much experience, you feel less confident than others.
-Now is a good time to start considering how you need to show up differently.
+If you don’t have a lot of experience in romance, or too much experience, you may feel less confident than others.
+Now is a good time to start considering how you need to grow and show up differently.

 Intelligence Speaks More Than One Language